true-async/php-true-async-rfc/basic.md

 spawn example('World');
 ```

-- call a static method
+- call a static method:

 ```php
 spawn Mailer::send($message);
 ```

-- call a method of an object
+- call a method of an object:

 ```php
 $object = new Mailer();